-It is possible to change courses later (any time up to the end of Week 4) but changing your course choice after Week 0 will incur the risk of additional timetable clashes in Hilary Term or Trinity Term, as well as the risk of a less satisfactory examination timetable.
+It is also possible to change courses later (any time up to the end of Week 4) but changing your course choice after Week 0 will incur the risk of additional timetable clashes in Hilary Term or Trinity Term, as well as the risk of a less satisfactory examination timetable.
 Changes will also only be possible provided there is space for additional students in the option you wish to join.

 In exceptional circumstances, it is possible to change your options after Week 4 of Michaelmas Term.
-If you need to do this, you should contact the Academic Administrator (Paul.Burns@law.ox.ac.uk) who will explain the relevant procedures.
+If you need to do this, you should contact the Academic Administrator (Graduate Studies) (paul.burns@law.ox.ac.uk) who will explain the relevant procedures.

-Please note that changes of course after the Friday of the First Week of Hilary Term are prohibited.
+Please note that changes of course after the Friday of the First Week of Hilary Term are generally prohibited.
+Further, and as stated above, switches once you have seen the assessment question or examination for an existing subject you then seek to drop will not be permitted.